maslianok/react-resize-detector/README.md

 ## ❤️

-Show us some love and STAR ⭐the project if you find it useful
+Show us some love and STAR ⭐ the project if you find it useful